Texas Senate Bill 140: What It Means for Your Mobile Messaging Campaigns

 How Is Marketing Changing With Texas Senate Bill 140?

-While you might already follow federal guidelines, such as the Telephone Consumer Protection Act (TCPA), Texas introduces additional state-specific requirements that may create new obligations, making things trickier for ecommerce marketers.
+While you might already follow federal guidelines, such as the Telephone Consumer Protection Act (TCPA), Texas introduces additional state-specific requirements that may create new obligations, making things trickier for SMS marketers.
 Here’s what the law now covers:

 • Text messages (SMS)